pivotal/docs-tap/install.md

 To access the Application Live View UI:

-1. List the resources deployed in the namespace where the Application Live View server and its components are deployed by running:
+1. List the resources deployed in the `app-live-view` namespace by running:

     ```bash
     kubectl get -n app-live-view service,deploy,pod